runwayml/puredata/posenet/README.md

 ## Step 3

-Open Runway, go to the Model Direcotry, and select the PoseNet model.
+Open Runway, go to the Model Directory, and select the PoseNet model.
 Add it to a new Workspace.

 ## Step 4